6529-Collections/nftdelegation/CONTRIBUTING.md

 :+1::tada: Welcome! and thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the project, which are hosted at [NFTDelegation](https://github.com/6529-Collections/nftdelegation).
+The following is a set of guidelines for contributing to the project, hosted at [NFTDelegation](https://github.com/6529-Collections/nftdelegation).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes using pull requests.

 ## Code of Conduct